AnirudhKrishnan0000/CCComputerFrierTrojan/README.md

 Below is the preview of the terminal of an infected user who is trying to use system health checks and giving up.

 <img width="621" height="350" src="https://github.com/user-attachments/assets/4394bfd6-ee90-41d8-b9dd-f512abd63c59" />
+*Note: This preview was not the actual malware.
+A safe thumbnail script is used, but the result is recreatable using the malware.*
+To download the thumbnail script, [click here](./Thumbnail.lua).

 It kept printing the message:
 ```